10 Best Things to Do in Zion National Park

 Distance: 1.2 miles / 1.9 km

-If you’re looking for a place to get out of the summer heat, consider venturing down to Kanab to checkout the Sand Caves.
+If you’re looking for a place to get out of the summer heat, consider venturing down to Kanab to check out the beautiful Moqui Sand Caves.

-The Kanab Sand Caves are a quick easy hike off the highway that I definitely think are worth the short drive out of the park!
+In short, the Sand Caves are a quick, easy hike off the highway that I personally think are worth the drive out of the park—especially if you’re interested in securing a permit for the nearby Wave!

 Read My Separate Post: Moqui Sand Caves Trail